Expanding Access to Engineering Through Community Libraries

 Regency Robotics was designed and implemented as part of my Girl Scout Gold Award project and has grown into the founding pilot program for the RAIL (Robotics Advancement in Libraries) framework.

-As founder of the program, I designed six engineering activity stations, developed workshop setup guides, created volunteer training materials, and produced implementation documentation to help public libraries host sustainable robotics workshops.
+As founder of the program, I designed nine robotics activities, developed workshop setup guides, created volunteer training materials, and produced implementation documentation to help public libraries host sustainable robotics workshops.

-I coordinate LED Robotics student volunteers, partner with Regency Park Library staff, lead workshop instruction, collect participant feedback, and continually refine activities based on real-world testing.
+I coordinate LED Robotics student volunteers, partner with Regency Park Library staff, lead workshop instruction, collect participant feedback, continually refine activities based on real-world testing, and work with library partners to expand the program to additional locations.

 Beyond library workshops, I have presented the program during community STEM outreach events, introduced robotics activities to younger students, and promoted the RAIL framework as a model that can be expanded to additional libraries.